A May-type spectral sequence for higher topological Hochschild homology: Construction of the spectral sequence.

-\end{definition} To really make Definition~\ref{def of may filt 0 4} precise, we should say in which order we multiply the factors $I_{x(t)}$ using the maps $\rho$; but the purpose of the associativity and commutativity axioms in Definition~\ref{def of dec filt comm mon} is that any two such choices commute, so any choice of order of multiplication will do.
+given by multiplication via the maps $\rho$ of Definition~\ref{def of dec filt comm mon}. \end{definition} To really make Definition~\ref{def of may filt 0 4} precise, we should say in which order we multiply the factors $I_{x(t)}$ using the maps $\rho$; but the purpose of the associativity and commutativity axioms in Definition~\ref{def of dec filt comm mon} is that any two such choices commute, so any choice of order of multiplication will do.